Nastia Liukin: Junior gymnastics career

-Senior career
+Senior gymnastics career

 2005–2006

 In 2005, Liukin won her first senior national championships and, once again, earned gold medals on the bars and beam.
 At the 2005 World Championships in Melbourne, she finished second in the all-around behind teammate Chellsie Memmel with a score of 37.823.
 In event finals, she won the gold on the uneven bars and balance beam and the silver on the floor exercise.

 In March 2006, Liukin placed first in the all-around at the American Cup.
 At the 2006 Pacific Alliance Championships, Liukin tied with teammate Memmel for first in the all-around, won the uneven bars title and a silver medal on beam, and contributed to the U.S. team's gold-medal performance.
 She competed at the 2006 U.S. Classic as the defending all-around champion, but falls on the uneven bars and floor resulted in a fourth-place finish.
 However, she scored well on the balance beam and was the only competitor in the meet, junior or senior, to earn a score over 16.00 on this event.

 In late August, at the 2006 U.S. National Championships, Liukin successfully defended her all-around, beam and bars titles, becoming a two-time senior national champion.
 She was named to the U.S. team for the 2006 World Gymnastics Championships in Aarhus, Denmark, and was expected by many to be a strong contender for the all-around title.
 However, because of an ankle injury, she was only able to compete on the uneven bars.
 Her bars routine in team finals scored a 15.7 and helped the U.S. team win the silver medal.
 Liukin also qualified for the event finals on bars, scoring 16.05 to earn a silver medal behind Britain's Beth Tweddle.